Software is infrastructure: failures, successes, costs, and the case for formal verification: Challenges for computer science students

+Which is the bug contained in this code?
+In reasoning the reader can consider the variables non-negative, and the function \mintinline{Java}{isLeapYear} correct, i.e. it returns \mintinline{Java}{true} if and only if the value of \mintinline{Java}{year} (a) can be divided by $4$ {\em and} (b) it cannot be divided by $100$ {\em except} if it is divisible by $400$. \end{exercice}

-The reader may contend that the examples given thus far pertain actual code, while only on {\em models} of real programs can be understood by reading them.
-To challenge this position, we report in \cref{fig:hyman} shows the pseudo-code of an algorithm meant to ensure mutual exclusion.
-Can the reader find the mistake in the pseudo-code ?
-One possible first step to conceive the proof is the (mandatory!)
-Exercice 7.3 in \cite{Aceto_Ingolfsdottir_Larsen_Srba_2007}.
+The reader may contend that the examples given thus far pertain actual code, while only {\em models} of real programs can be understood by reading them.
+To challenge this position, we present a example from concurrency theory.

+\paragraph{Concurrency} A fundamental safety property of concurrent software is {\em mutual exclusion}.
+According to the Turing lecture \cite{10.1145/2771951}, mutual exclusion amounts to ensuring that no two programs execute concurrently their critical sections.
+A number of algorithms to enforce mutual exclusion have been designed, and we now focus on one of them.

+\begin{exercice}[Pseudo-code] Consider the following pseudo-code.
+It describes an algorithm meant to ensure mutual exclusion of multiple processes from a critical section.
+In this particular case, we assume that $i,j \in \{1, 2\}$ and that $i \neq j$, the pseudo-code pertains indeed to two different processes.

+Which are the mistakes in the pseudo-code?
+In reasoning the reader can assume as initial values $k = 0$, $b_i = \texttt{\bfseries false}$.
+One possible first step to answer is the (mandatory!)
+Exercise 7.3 of \cite{Aceto_Ingolfsdottir_Larsen_Srba_2007}.
+A detailed analysis can be found in \cite{knuth_2023_pj7sh-jyr86}. \end{exercice}